 - All athletes and non-athletes must have current AAU Memberships

 Click here to view a list of eligible clubs.

-Tournament Directors may only allow only clubs who have all three steps to participate in their event.
+Tournament Directors may only allow clubs who have completed both steps to participate in their event.

 One unregistered person or club makes the event non-sanctioned and thus voids all insurance.

 - NO outside food or drink other than #2

 - PLAYERS may bring sack lunch in their bags.